Side Hustle Series: What Type of Camera Should You Buy?

 The Basics

 Let’s start with the basics.
-There are typically two types of digital cameras, cameras with a detachable lens (DSLRs) and cameras with built-in lenses (Point & Shoot).
+There are typically two types of digital cameras: cameras with a detachable lens (DSLRs) and cameras with built-in lenses (Point & Shoot).
 Both have their advantages.
-DSLRs generally give better quality images and they have much more manual capability.
-You see most professional photographers using these cameras and are usually more expensive.
+DSLRs generally produce better-quality images and have much more manual capability.
+You see, most professional photographers use these cameras, and they are usually more expensive.
 Point & Shoot cameras are more consumer-friendly.
 They weigh less and are more compact, which allows the regular hobbyist to pack lite.
-Below are examples of both types of cameras.
-Click on the links for an in-depth description of them.
-This post will primarily focus on DSLRs however, most of the information provided will apply to both.

 Brands